sanketsharma411/Automated-Deployment-Github/README.md

 5. Create a bash script which updates the local repo
 6. Verify/validate the "message" received from GitHub
 7. Run the bash script from python
+8. Low Priority : Convert it to a nice utility such that it can be used with any project

 ## Notes: